 44. Prior to the commencement of mining, the applicant shall enter into an improvement and reimbursement agreement with DTPW and install a signal at the Stony Point Road/Roblar Road intersection.
 The applicant shall have plans prepared for the work in conformance with the County's Applicant's preliminary design plans, including widening all approaches to the intersection, including shoulders, lengthening the northbound left-turn lane, and adding a southbound left-turn lane (for access to the driveway across Roblar Road).
 The applicant shall widen or relocate to the north the private driveway opposite Roblar Road, within the County right-of-way, or revise the plans to show a relocation of the stop line for the northbound left-turn lane, to provide sufficient turning radius for larger vehicles and vehicles with trailers.
 The signal shall be designed in accordance with Caltrans guidelines, subject to review and approval by DTPW.
-An offset of the payment of traffic mitigation fees may be considered.
+An offset of the The applicant's obligation to payment of traffic mitigation fees will be credited toward the intersection improvements. may be considered.
+The applicant's obligation will also be reduced by DTPW \$159,800 contribution earmarked for the intersection.

 Mitigation Measure /3.4-1 Final SEIR